-Course Offering: As
+Credits: 3 Course Offering: As needed Prerequisites: VC101, VC125, VC126, VC127, VC128 Corequisites: VC212

-needed Prerequisites: VC101, VC125, VC126, VC127, VC128 Corequisites: VC212 applications to produce professional quality, full color output on high volume color printing presses or a wide range of output devices and formats, such as desktop printers, PDF files, HTML files.
+Students will learn to use powerful desktop publishing tools such as Adobe InDesign, which can be used with other professional graphics applications to produce professional quality, full color output on high volume color printing presses or a wide range of output devices and formats, such as desktop printers, PDF files, HTML files.
 Formerly VC135.